kuzzleio/kuzzle/doc/2/guides/getting-started/2-storing-and-accessing-data/index.md

 ---
 code: false
 type: page
-title: Storing and Accessing Data
+title: Storing and accessing Data
 description: Create and retrieve documents
 order: 200
 ---

-# Storing and Accessing Data
+# Storing and accessing Data

 Now that Kuzzle is running, we are going to create some documents.